 And if you're an adventurous eater, it's equally impossible to get bored with the food because Cape Town's restaurants capture and express the region's variety deliciously.
 Whatever your craving, budget, or occasion may be, you can be sure to find a Cape Town restaurant that satisfies it.

-To help you find the right place, or at least whet your appetite and lead you the the most tastebud-tantalizing spots, here are our favorite Cape Town restaurants for various different occasions.
+To whet your appetite and lead you the the most tastebud-tantalizing spots, here are our favorite Cape Town restaurants for various different occasions.